The pros & cons of single service, bundled and total facility management

-The challenge of managing multiple contractors and the lure of economies of scale are driving many towards consolidating more of their FM contracts with fewer and fewer suppliers.
-But what are the strengths and weaknesses of single-service, bundled and Total Facilities Management approaches?
+The challenge of managing multiple contractors and the lure of economies of scale are driving many to consolidate more of their FM contracts with fewer and fewer suppliers.
+But what are the strengths and weaknesses of single-service, bundled and total facilities management (TFM) approaches?

 But which outsourcing model is right for you?
-What are their pros and cons?
+What are the pros and cons?

 Feeling the strain?
 Download our three-step guide to selecting a CAFM system

-In the single service model companies look to appoint and manage a range of specialist FM service providers to work with them.
+In contrast, the single service model looks to appoint and manage a range of specialist FM service providers to work with them.
 In this ‘best of breed approach,’ the company outsources to known suppliers and directly handles procurement, contracts and day to day relationship management.

 In the bundled scenario, companies are looking to rationalise their suppliers by bundling together three or four similar services to be dealt with by one contractor.
 There might be a few types of services bundled (typically split between hard and soft FM services) and dealt with by different suppliers.